mui/material-ui/docs/src/pages/system/basics/basics-ja.md

 const example = <Grid display="grid" gridGap={[2, 3]}>...</Grid>;
 ```

-We can also customize the prop name by adding both a `prop` and `cssProperty` and transform the value by adding a `transform` function.
+You can also customize the prop name by adding both a `prop` and `cssProperty` and transform the value by adding a `transform` function.

 ```jsx
 import styled from 'styled-components';